-Lucky for you, we’ve done a lot of research on affordable housing as we begin partnering with local governments to create it. !
+Lucky for you, we’ve done a lot of research on affordable housing as we begin partnering with local governments to create inclusionary housing it.
 Now you won’t have to sift through 100 different government websites trying to decipher a long list of industry terms.
-Keep reading for an introduction to what affordable housing really is and its role in solving the housing crisis.
+Keep reading for an introduction to what affordable housing really is and its role in solving the low income housing crisis.

 What is the difference between “affordable” housing and affordable with a capital A housing?

 Within capital A affordable category there are two types of housing assistance.
 See how this is getting complicated?
 Stay with us!

 “Affordable” housing is a general term used by people to describe housing that they find priced reasonably in the context of their own lifestyle, income, and market options.

 Affordable with a capital A housing is housing created in partnership with local and national government agencies such as: U.S. Department of Housing and Urban Development (HUD) or The New York City Department of Housing Preservation and Development (HPD).